Modern Decor Ideas: Interior Design Tips For Modern Style Homes

 Modern artwork enhances a room with bold colors and unexpected shapes or designs.
 That also includes sculptures, in addition to paintings.
 A large Modern piece can become the focal point of the room, so long as it matches well with the clean lines, while boldly standing out from the simplicity of the room's overall style.

 Modern architecture focuses on clean, horizontal lines, so low and long furniture pieces can further accentuate the look.
 But it can't be just any piece of long and low furniture.
 Think of a couch: the accents on the couch should utilize natural materials such as wood or metal or industrial materials like glass or concrete.
-Leather or upholstered fabric is fine, but every couch features those, right?
+Leather or upholstered fabric is fine but are common choices.
 The finishes and accents are what set Modern furniture pieces apart.
 Other characteristics of Mid-Century Modern furniture include bold colors and patterns to make pieces pop against the clean, minimalist background.

 The long and low lines of furniture pieces allow the room to flow naturally, without obstruction.
 A tall, high-backed easy chair, for example, could block the view and the natural light that tends to easily flow into a Modern home, thanks to the expansive windows.
 Taller furniture can be disruptive to the look the homeowner is trying to achieve.